The Race to Push

 Now if Bob pushes and isn’t stopped, the server’s DAG will look like:

-Commit B still technically exists, but it’s no longer reachable from master, or any other branch.
-And more importantly, Bob did not consider Alice’s changes when constructing commit C, so commit B is effectively lost unless Alice comes back and re-merges B into master.
+Commit B still technically exists, but it’s no longer reachable from main, or any other branch.
+And more importantly, Bob did not consider Alice’s changes when constructing commit C, so commit B is effectively lost unless Alice comes back and re-merges B into main.

 To prevent this from happening, Git’s default behavior is that a push must result in a fast-forward on the server.
 What this means is that the update from the branch’s old commit to its new commit must follow a linear path forward through the DAG.
 In the example above, Alice’s push resulted in a fast-forward, because there is a path forward from A to B. However, Bob’s push would be blocked, because there is no path that gets from B to C, without having to move backward through the DAG.